hakimio/Updated-pChart-2/README.md

 Updated-pChart-2
 ================

-pChart 2.1.4 updated with changes from dakota/pchart plus some other minor fixes:
+pChart 2.1.4 updated with changes from dakota/pchart plus some other minor fixes.

 Changes from dakota repository:
 * Proper php 5.3 "__construct" constructors.
 * Added 'AxisYFont' parameter for drawScale function (array with R, G, B, Alpha, FontName and FontSize parameters)